Skip to article frontmatterSkip to article content

 This is the most significant part of your grade.
 Each of the 3 graded quests contribute 15% toward your final grade.
 The final exam is worth the remaining 55% of your grade and contains 4 parts.
 The first 3 parts of the final exam correspond to the 3 graded quests.
 If your score on a part of the final is higher than your score on the matching quest, the better final part will replace your quest grade.

-Homework scales the score you earned from your quests and final exam.
-If you complete all your homework perfectly, you keep 100% of your score from the first step.
-However, if you don’t do any of the homework at all, your score from the first step will be cut in half.
+Homework and programming practice scale the score you earned from your quests and final exam.
+If you complete all your homework and programming practice perfectly, you keep 100% of your score from the first step.
+However, if you don’t do any of the homework and programming practice at all, your score from the first step will be cut in half.
 Performance between 0 and 100 will scale this effect accordingly.

 Homework scores will be rounded up.
 Each score will be rounded up to the next 10% interval.
 For example, any score greater than 90% on will be rounded up to 100%.
 Note that a score of exactly 90% remains 90%.